TernaryFortress/Security-Checklist/Linux/README.md

 You don't need to understand the entirety of the domain knowledge list initially, but it's a useful cheat-sheet when you run into the vocabulary later and are trying to figure out what everything actually means.

+## Quick-fix scripts

+We are going to begin uploading some shell scripts that can perform these steps automatically.

+In order to run these scripts with admin priveleges, type `sudo bash /path/to/script.sh` in terminal, and the script will do the rest for you.

+We have done our best to comment all of our code, so that newbies can learn and easily edit/customize things to their own liking and preference down the road.

+**blacklist.sh** - Automatically disables problematic services and binaries (executables) that are often exploited by attackers.

 ## Domain Knowledge

 Terminal: The terminal window (also known as shell) is how you run most commands in Linux.
 You can manually type stuff, or you can create a file and run things via `bash /path/to/file`, either by typing out a path to the file, or dragging the file into the window to auto-populate the path.